mebjas/html5-qrcode/README.md

 This is a cross-platform javascript library to create a QR code or bar code reader for HTML5 compatible browser.

 Supports:
- - Querying camera on the device
+ - Querying camera on the device (with user permissions)
  - Scans camera feed for QR Code or different kind of bar codes
  - Supports selecting image files from the device for scanning codes